pfranchini/MICE-systems-performance-paper/README.md

 ==================================================

 Draft 0.3:
- - comments from Ken
+ - implemented comments from Ken
- - new KL plots still missed
+ - new KL plots